JamieScanlon/AugmentKit/readme.md

 * Cameras require 60fps support
 * Xcode 9 or higher to build

-#### Project Goals
+#### Pre-Release Project Goals

-1. Use ARKit and Metal for plane detection and anchor tracking.
+- [x] Use ARKit and Metal for plane detection and anchor tracking.
 Load and render complex models from ModelIO to use as anchors
-1. Integrate with CoreLocation to provide the ability to tie a point (3D transform) in AR space to a point (latitude, longitude, elevation) in real world space.
+- [x] Integrate with CoreLocation to provide the ability to tie a point (3D transform) in AR space to a point (latitude, longitude, elevation) in real world space.
-1. Ability to serialize, store, transmit, and load anchors (including 3D meshes) in world space.
+- [x] Ability to serialize, store, transmit, and load anchors (including 3D meshes) in world space.
-1. More primatives, including tracking anchors that follow users, and paths that can be used to draw line paths in 3D world space.
+- [x] More primatives, including tracking anchors that follow users, and paths that can be used to draw line paths in 3D world space.

+#### Alpha-Release Project Goals

+- [ ] Refinements to UIControls and interactions including exposing tap and other gestures, smoothing
+- [ ] Mechanism for surfacing the state of the world and the renderer so it can be surfaced to the user
+- [ ] Mechanism for surfacing errors
+- [ ] Test and fix animation for models
+- [ ] Test and fix a variety of models.
+- [ ] Support per-instance models

 #### _Stretch Goals_